Hiking Nevada’s County High Points

 a result of nature or man-made improvements.
 Some of the most

-important changes relate to Charleston Peak, East Peak, and Star Peak.
-Star Peak updated as
+important changes relate to Desatoya Peak, Charleston Peak, East Peak, NE Ridge of

 Churchill County—Desatoya Peak

-A few folks have reported driving about a 1/2 mile beyond Basque
+Summer 2010 - A few folks have reported driving about a 1/2 mile

-Summit, to a point where the road becomes very steep and washed out.
+beyond Basque Summit, to a point where the road becomes very steep and washed

 Page 38 - At 4.0 miles

-you pass through a cattle fence.
+you pass over a cattle guard.
 The meadow here is to the left, not to the right.

 Clark County—Charleston Peak

-There is now a sign 20.3 miles up the Kyle Canyon Road indicating
+Summer 2012 - There is now a sign 20.3 miles up the Kyle Canyon

-“Trail Canyon” and “Mary Jane Falls”.
-After turning right here (onto Echo Road) and driving up the road 0.4 miles,
+Road indicating “Trail Canyon” and “Mary Jane Falls”.
+After turning right here (onto Echo Road) and driving up the

-paved Echo Road veers right.
-Here on the left side of the road is the new Trail Canyon Trailhead, a large
+road 0.4 miles, paved Echo Road veers right.
+Here on the left side of the road is the new Trail Canyon

-graded parking lot with bathrooms.
-You can still drive up the road another 0.2 miles to the original
+Trailhead, a large graded parking lot with bathrooms.
+You can still drive up the

+road another 0.2 miles to the

-trailhead, however the new trailhead is much nicer and is preferred.
-There is also a new 0.2 mile connector
+original trailhead, however the new trailhead is much nicer and is preferred.
+There is also a new 0.2 mile

-trail starting at the new trailhead.
-The new Trail Canyon Trailhead can also be utilized for the hike to Mary Jane
+connector trail starting at the new trailhead.
+The new Trail Canyon Trailhead can also be utilized for the hike to

 Douglas County—East Peak

-starting here that went up the ski run for 200 feet has now been removed.
-Instead hikers should follow the Tahoe
+The old trail starting here that went up the ski run for 200 feet has now been removed.
+Instead hikers should

 continue following the instructions on page 54 of Hiking Nevada's County High